 LAURA DENVIR STITH was born in St. Louis, on October 30, 1953.
-She was raised in St. Louis and graduated with honors from the John Burroughs School, 1971.
-She received a National Merit Scholarship to attend Tufts University in Boston, MA.
-While a student at Tufts, Judge Stith was an Iglauer Fellowship Intern in the Washington, DC office of Senator Thomas Eagleton, summer of 1973.
-She spent the second semester of her junior year studying at the University of Madrid through a program administered by the Institute of European Studies.
-In 1975, she graduated magna cum laude from Tufts, receiving her Bachelor of Arts in political science and social psychology.
-She then attended the Georgetown Univ.
-Law Center, distinguishing herself as an editor of the Law and Policy in International Business Journal.
-Judge Stith graduated magna cum laude from Georgetown in 1978.
+She attended parochial school in Clayton, and John Burroughs School, from which she graduated with honors in 1971.
+Judge Stith received a National Merit Scholarship to attend Tufts University in Boston, Massachusetts, from which she graduated magna cum laude in 1975.
+While at Tufts, Judge Stith was an Iglauer Fellowship Intern in the Washington, D.C. office of Senator Thomas Eagleton and spent a semester studying in Madrid, Spain.
+Judge Stith received her law degree magna cum laude from Georgetown University Law Center in 1978.

-Following her graduation from law school, she served one year as a judicial law clerk to the Honorable Robert E. Seiler of the Supreme Court of Missouri.
-In 1979, she moved to Kansas City and began practicing with the law firm of Shook, Hardy & Bacon, becoming a partner of the firm in 1984, and later co-founded the firm's appellate practice group.
+Following her graduation from law school, Judge Stith served for one year as a judicial law clerk to Missouri Supreme Court Judge Robert E. Seiler.
+In 1979, she joined Shook Hardy & Bacon.
+She became a partner of the firm in 1984 and later co-founded the firm's appellate practice group.

-In 1994, Governor Mel Carnahan appointed Judge Stith to the Missouri Court of Appeals, Western District.
-She was retained at the November 1996 general election for a full term.
+In the fall of 1994, Governor Mel Carnahan appointed Judge Stith to the Missouri Court of Appeals, Western District.
+She was the first woman appointed by Governor Carnahan.
 During her six and one-half years on the court of appeals, Judge Stith authored over 400 opinions in cases involving nearly every area of state law.

-Throughout her legal career she has been involved in many organizations in the legal community.
-She served as Chair of the Gender and Justice Joint Committee of the Missouri Bar and the Missouri Supreme Court.
-She was a founding director of Lawyers Encouraging Academic Performance, an inter-bar lawyer's public service organization.
-She served as president of the board of directors of the Assn. for Women Lawyers of Greater Kansas City; chair and vice chair of the Missouri Bar Civil Practice and Procedure Committee; chair of the Appellate Practice Committee and vice chair of the Tort Law Committee of the Kansas City Metropolitan Bar Assn.; and member of the American Bar Association.
+Throughout her legal career Judge Stith has been involved in many organizations in the legal community.
+She has served as Chair of the Gender and Justice Joint Committee of the Missouri Bar and the Missouri Supreme Court.
+She was a founding director of Lawyers Encouraging Academic Performance (LEAP), an inter-bar lawyers' public service organization.
+She has served as president and board member of the Association for Women Lawyers (AWL) of Greater Kansas City; Chair and Vice Chair of the Missouri Bar Civil Practice and Procedure Committee; Chair of the Appellate Practice Committee and Vice Chair of the Tort Law Committee of the Kansas City Metropolitan Bar Association (KCMBA); and a member of the American Bar Association (ABA).

-Judge Stith served as a speaker on appellate practice at the annual conventions of the ABA, the Missouri Bar, the Missouri Assn. of Trial Attorneys, and the Missouri Organization of Defense Lawyers.
-She also served as a speaker or moderator on civil procedure and evidence at Missouri Bar, KCMBA, AWL, and University of Missouri-Kansas City Continuing Legal Education programs; and on gender bias at the Missouri New Judges School.
+Judge Stith has served as a speaker on appellate practice at the annual conventions of the ABA, the Missouri Bar, the Missouri Association of Trial Attorneys (MATA), and the Missouri Organization of Defense Lawyers (MODL).
+She has also served as a speaker or moderator on civil procedure and evidence at Missouri Bar, KCMBA, AWL, and University of Missouri-Kansas City (UMKC) Continuing Legal Education programs; and as a speaker on gender bias at the Missouri New Judges program.